HUNTERDON

 Here in morristown, various private citizens have developed competing websites

-"official" anointment by including substantial noncommercial content for the benefit
+its "official" anointment by including substantial noncommercial content

-they should offer only one official restaurant, gas station and church.
+perhaps they should offer only one official restaurant, gas station and

-their frivolous attempt to aggrandize themselves will ultimately result in a widely
+and their frivolous attempt to aggrandize themselves will ultimately result

 Timothy G. Cutler